Protecting Yourself in Texas Winter Weather

 - Did the motorist take any measures to respond to the ice—reduced speed, use of emergency flashers or warning lights, etc.?

-The Best Ways to Avoid Motor Vehicle Accidents on Icy Texas Roads
+What Is The Best Way to Avoid A Car Accident on Icy Texas Roads?

 Obviously, the sure way to avoid a car crash on an icy road is to stay off the roads.
 In the winter in Texas, it’s always a good idea to check drivetexas.org before you head out.
 If you have any reason to believe there will be precipitation, pay close attention to your speed, always staying below the limit, as you’ll need more distance to stop.
 Make certain there’s no accumulation of ice or snow on any of your windows, so that you can see all other motorists.
 Furthermore, if at all possible, avoid hills, bridges and deep valleys, as those are places where you can easily lose control.